Battlestar Galactica, on Sci-Fi

 President Roslin has an assistant named Billy Keikeya, who forms a relationship with Petty Officer Anastasia "Dee" Dualla.
-Then there's a prisoner named Tom Zarek, who some consider a terrorist and others consider a freedom fighter.
+Then there's a prisoner named Tom Zarek (Richard Hatch, who played Apollo in the original series), who some consider a terrorist and others consider a freedom fighter.
 He eventually is elected to the new Quorum of Twelve, and then runs for Vice President.
 But he loses to Dr. Baltar, who had also been elected to the Quorum, without even running.

 I think that covers pretty much all the major characters, at least for the first season.
-(Oh, there's also a doctor named Cottle, but I can't think of anything to say about him.)
+(Oh, there's also a doctor named Cottle, but I can't think of anything to say about him, except that he's played by Donnelly Rhodes, whom I knew from Danger Bay.)
 Now, let me see if I can mention any other major events...
 I suppose I should say they find Kobol at the end of the first season.
 Unfortunately, the Cylons also find it.
 Also, Boomer's Cylon programming is finally triggered, forcing her to shoot Commander Adama.
 He'll be out of commission for awhile in the second season, leaving Tigh in command, but eventually Adama recovers and resumes his position.

 I should also mention, or perhaps I should have before, that there are 12 human models of Cylon, and by this point we've seen most of them.
 Of course we know Number Six (whose various copies have gone by various names), and Number Eight (Sharon).
-There's also Three (who we like; at least one copy has gone by the name D'Anna Biers).
-And there's Five (Aaron Doral), plus Leoben Conoy, Cavil, and Simon (their numbers have yet to be revealed).
+There's also Three (Lucy Lawless); at least one copy has gone by the name D'Anna Biers.
+And there's Five, Aaron Doral; plus Leoben Conoy, Cavil (Dean Stockwell, who I know from Quantum Leap); and Simon (their numbers have yet to be revealed).
 Baltar wants to learn who the final five Cylons are; in fact he wonders if he might be one, which would alleviate his guilt over his various crimes against humanity.
 But neither Six nor any of the other Cylons will tell him about the final five, though they're clearly very important, and will remain a major mystery throughout the rest of the series, apparently.
 Anyway... back on Galactica, Gaeta will use Baltar's former research to try to find the way to Earth for the humans.
 Um... and I should say there will be marital troubles between Starbuck and Anders, as well as between Apollo and Dualla.
 In large part this is because Starbuck and Apollo love each other, and... well, it's complicated.

 And Baltar wins the trial in the season finale, though no one is happy about that, and it doesn't leave Baltar with anywhere to go.
 Until a few women approach him and escort him... somewhere.
 Meanwhile, four of the final five Cylons are revealed: Tigh, Anders, Tyrol, and Tory.
 They're all surprised to discover this about themselves, and don't want to believe it.
 But they retain their thoughts and feelings, and are determined not to change how they behave, but at the same time, they must hide the truth from everyone around them.
 Also in the season finale, Starbuck returns, claiming to have found Earth.

 I'm sure I've left out lots of stuff from every season, whether because I forgot or in some cases am trying avoid spoilers, or whatever.
 But anyway, the series could be interesting at times... even if I don't think it's quite as good as the critics and many fans seem to think.
 A lot of the time it pissed me off and I hated some of the human characters and thought the Cylons should just kill them all.
-And the end was less than satisfactory, but then again, they do plan on doing other stuff, TV movies or whatever, so we'll see.
+And the end was less than satisfactory.
 Not sure what else to say.